This page regroups all the PixInsight tutorials we have done over the years. The most recent ones are on the top.

 Just purchased a cooled Astrophotography-dedicated monochrome camera and unsure about how to merge all these Black & Grey files into one color image?

 This tutorial explains in just a few minutes how to easily combine Narrowband files in order to get a color image ready to process.
 We specifically show you how to map the channels in order to achieve a Hubble Palette image from Ha, Sii and Oiii data.

-Our entire PixInsight processing workflow
+Our entire PixInsight processing workflow for Broadband data (2019)

 This is a three part tutorial showing you exactly how we process all our astrophotography images, from beginning to end.
 As of today, we do not have a text version but you can find all three videos on our YouTube channel.